Louis2324/react-blog/README.md

-Sure!
-Here's a customized and polished `README.md` tailored for your **Dojo Blog MERN Stack** project, based on your current setup and goals:

----

 # Dojo Blog – MERN Stack Application

 This is a full-stack blog application built as an extension of [The Net Ninja's React blog tutorial](https://www.youtube.com/watch?v=U9T6YkEDkMo).
 It uses **React + Vite** for the frontend and **Express + MongoDB** for the backend, completing the MERN (MongoDB, Express, React, Node.js) stack.